SynestiaOS/SynestiaOS/README.md

 [Go to documents](https://github.com/SynestiaOS/Documentation)

 # Jira
-[Go to Jira](https://synestiaos.atlassian.net/) (if you want to join our jira board, just add wechat 15122372903)
+[Go to Jira](https://synestiaos.atlassian.net/) (if you want to join our jira board, just add wechat 15122372903/NeoYang), Because I have a full-time job to do, sometimes the update is slower.